Subcontractor vs Contractor and Their Differences

 Subcontractors may either work through the entire project, or could be hired for a specific, limited set of tasks.
 The modern construction industry is very flexible in this regard, and some subcontractors are only brought on for very brief durations.

-However, it's also possible that subcontracting work may be required throughout the entire project.
-It's not rare for some subcontractors to participate in a building job from start to finish.
+However, it is also possible that subcontracting work may be required throughout the entire project.
+It is not rare for some subcontractors to participate in a building job from start to finish.
 Especially ones that regularly work with the contractors that hire them.

 Looking to start your next construction project in London?
 Contact our expert building contractor in London today!
 Get bespoke service and a seamless construction experience